MonkeManX/monkemanx.github.io/content/media.md

 created: 2023-12-18 06:24:57Z
 ---

-This is a selection of various media, I particularly enjoyed or found interesting enough to highlight here.
+This is a selection of various media, I most recently enjoyed or found interesting enough to highlight here.

 ## Movies

 {{< media "/attachments/synnedoch_new_york.jpg" "Synecdoche in New York" "https://www.imdb.com/title/tt0383028/" >}}
 A surrealist movie with the central theme of identity, it branches out to explore various other topics such as love, living, death, and the decisions one makes or doesn't make.
 It's an awesome movie, though it's not easy to understand and requires active participation to be fully enjoyed.
-{{< /media >}}

-{{< media "/attachments/beu_is_afraid.jpg" "Beu is Afraid" "https://www.imdb.com/title/tt13521006/" >}}
-Another surrealist movie centered around Beau, like the name of the movie implies the protagonist who is afraid of everything.
-It explores themes of guilt, cowardice, family trauma, and the modern way of life.
-It's another movie I really like, though with its running time of 3 hours, it can be a bit long.
-{{< /media >}}

-{{< media "/attachments/doctor_strange_love.jpg" "Doctor Strangelove or: How I Learned to Stop Worrying and Love the Bomb" "https://www.imdb.com/title/tt0057012/" >}}
-It is a black comedy that satirizes the threat of nuclear destruction during the Cold War.
-It criticizes the dogma of mutual assured destruction.
-The movie is not too long and very fun, with the only potentially off-putting aspect being that it is in black and white.
 {{< /media >}}

 {{< media "/attachments/lola_runs.jpg" "Run Lola Run" "https://en.wikipedia.org/wiki/Run_Lola_Run" >}}